rushilma/focs/1-introduction.typ

 These results are likely to be the best-possible under the low degree heuristic, which we discuss in @rmk_optimal.
 In particular, the energy-degree tradeoff of $D <= tilde(o)(E)$ implies finding solutions with energy $E$ requires time $e^(tilde(Omega)(E))$, and as we'll show, it is possible to achieve such discrepancies via a restricted exponential-time search.
 Given this, our method produces a sharp energy-runtime tradeoff, indicating there are no nontrivial algorithms that save more than a polylogarithmic factor in the runtime exponent over brute-force search.
 Overall, our approach towards @thrm_sldh_poly_informal and @thrm_sldh_lcd_informal suggest that in the case of problems with brittle solution geometry, conditional landscape obstructions are an extremely powerful tool for proving algorithmic hardness.

 The rest of the thesis is organized as follows.
-We review the low degree heuristic and work with low coordinate degree algorithms in @section_algorithm.
-In particular, we provide a self-contained introduction to coordinate degree and related decompositions of $L^2$ functions in @section_algorithm_es.
+We review the low degree heuristic and work with low coordinate degree algorithms in @section_algorithms.
+// In particular, we provide a self-contained introduction to coordinate degree and related decompositions of $L^2$ functions in @section_algorithm_es.
-Our main results then constitute @section_hardness; after giving an overview of our proof strategy, we prove @thrm_sldh_poly_informal in @section_hardness_poly, and likewise prove @thrm_sldh_lcd_informal in @section_hardness_lcd.
+Our main results then constitute @section_hardness; after giving an overview of our proof strategy, we prove @thrm_sldh_poly_informal in @section_hardness_ldp, and likewise prove @thrm_sldh_lcd_informal in @section_hardness_lcd.
 We conclude in @section_rounding by extending our results to the case of $RR^N$-valued algorithms and finish by discussing directions for future research.

-== Notations and Preliminaries
+== Notations and Preliminaries <section_notations>

 We use the standard Bachmann-Landau notations $o(dot), O(dot), omega(dot), Omega(dot), Theta(dot)$, in the limit $N to infinity$.
 We abbreviate $f(N) asymp g(N)$, $f(N) << g(N)$, or $f(N) >> g(N)$ when $f(N)=Theta(g(N))$, $f(N) = o(g(N))$, $f(N) = omega(g(N))$, respectively.